RikVandermullen/Share-a-Meal-API/README.md

 ![Github Issues](https://img.shields.io/github/issues/RikVandermullen/programmeren-4-shareameal?label=Issues&color=informational)

 ## Introduction
-This repository is a API for making joint eating easier.
-Users can register themselves and offer a meal and other users can participate that meal.
+This repository is a API for making eating together easier.
+Users can register themselves, offer up a meal and other users can participate that meal.
 The API is made in JavaScript, uses MySQL as a database and is deployed on Heroku.
 Endpoints that need safety are secured via JWT-authentication ([jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)).

 Link to API: https://rikvandermullen-shareameal.herokuapp.com/